kakduman/minecraft-server-hosts/README.md

 6. Clone this GitHub repository
 7. Download latest.log into the cloned repository
 8. Execute analyze_logs.py.
 If there is an issue, please report it.
-9. Otherwise, type the output along with other relevant information (location, host, plan, memory, PERMANENT link to logs, and node) into the corresponding raw csv: [single-thread-raw.csv](/single-thread-raw.csv) for Entity Tick or [multi-thread-raw.csv](/multi-thread-raw.csv) for Chunk Generation.
+9. Otherwise, type the output along with other relevant information (location, host, plan, memory, PERMANENT link to logs (we recommend [binflop](https://bin.birdflop.com)), and node) into the corresponding raw csv: [single-thread-raw.csv](/single-thread-raw.csv) for Entity Tick or [multi-thread-raw.csv](/multi-thread-raw.csv) for Chunk Generation.
-10. Execute analyze_csv.py.
-If there is an issue, please report it.
-11. [OPTIONAL] Update the Charts.xlsx spreadsheet to update the graph of performance comparisons.
-If you do not have Excel or otherwise cannot update the chart, please skip this step.
+10. Run the cells in main.ipynb
-12. Create a PR to the master branch.
+11. Create a PR to the master branch.

 ### Other
 Please feel free to create a PR for other aspects of this test that could be improved.
 It is far from perfect.